 3. When you think you don’t enough time (less than an hour)

-If you leave Japan in the early morning or the late night, you will find that there are no trains, but there are two types of buses: one is an early-morning and the other one is a late-night bus.
+If you leave Japan in the early morning or the late night, you will find that there are no trains, but there are two types of buses: one is an early-morning, and the other one is a late-night bus.
 For instance, there is a bus that leaves from the greater Tokyo area at 4 am.
 Never forget to check the way to the airport while you’re planning your trip.

-■ In order not to ruin your stay in Japan in the last few hours
+Don't ruin your stay in Japan in the last few hours

 Regardless of domestic flights and international flights, it’s better to check in by 2 hours or more in advance.
 Even if that isn’t possible, always try to get to the airport where your flight leaves at least 1 hour before.
-It’s really important to keep your flight information in mind so that you won’t get late to either the airport nor miss your flight.
+It’s essential to keep your flight information in mind so that you won’t get late to either the airport nor miss your flight.

 *Prices and options mentioned are subject to change.